 Understanding your points and redemption options

 Hilton Honors™ points are worth far less than the industry standard.
-According to Credit Karma’s point valuations, Hilton Honors points are worth only 0.44 cents each when booked for hotel stays — the lowest value of all the rewards programs we measured.
+According to Credit Karma’s point valuations, Hilton Honors points are worth only 0.43 cents each when booked for hotel stays.

 But that doesn’t mean they’re completely worthless.
 Considering how many points you could earn from the welcome bonus and Hilton stays, your points could still help you save money on a future hotel stay.